Jenny16x/TeamSix/README.md

 Our team will communicate during class sessions and through our own project group Slack channel.
 Additionally, we will be meeting once a week outside of class to discuss progress, help each other, and ensure all segment deliverables are ready for submission by Sunday evening.
 <br>

+# Tableau
+Created multiple displays showing the pattern of pay for various factors.
+Used physical, statiscal, and yearly reports to create visual charts.